viperproject/prusti-dev/docs/user-guide/src/install.md

 > `File → Preferences → Settings → Prusti Assistant → Build Channel`.

 In case you experience difficulties or encounter bugs while using Prusti Assistant, please [open an issue in Prusti Assistant's repository](https://github.com/viperproject/prusti-assistant/issues) or contact us in the [Zulip chat](https://prusti.zulipchat.com/).
+Bugs with Prusti itself can be reported on the [prusti-dev repository](https://github.com/viperproject/prusti-dev/issues).

 ## Command-line setup